Intellectual Property Rights Policy

 Declaration, protection and commercialisation of intellectual property

-- A staff member who has identified that an invention or any other intellectual property created in the course of his or her normal duties, whether new or pre-existing, may have potential for commercialisation must notify this to the relevant Dean, Director or equivalent and the Deputy Vice-Chancellor (Research); the potential for commercialisation may be identified by a person other than a creator, who must also notify the relevant Dean, Director or equivalent and the Deputy Vice-Chancellor (Research).
+- A staff member who has identified that an invention or any other intellectual property created in the course of their normal duties, whether new or pre-existing, may have potential for commercialisation must notify this to the relevant Head of School, Director or equivalent and the Deputy Vice-Chancellor Research; the potential for commercialisation may be identified by a person other than a creator, who must also notify the relevant Head of School, Director or equivalent and the Deputy Vice-Chancellor Research.

-- The Dean, Director or equivalent and the Deputy Vice-Chancellor (Research) is responsible for ensuring that the notification is forwarded as soon as possible to the University's Intellectual Property and Investment Advisory Committee.
+- The Head of School, Director or equivalent and the Deputy Vice-Chancellor Research is responsible for ensuring that the notification is forwarded as soon as possible to the University's Intellectual Property and Investment Advisory Committee.

 - The Intellectual Property and Investment Advisory Committee will ensure that, as expeditiously as possible: